 Ben Franklin sure did enjoy the finer things in life, wine included.
-But back in Ben’s day, few colonists were concerned with carb grams.
+But back in Ben’s day, colonists weren’t concerned with carbs.

-And some studies, such as this one, show no link between moderate wine consumption and weight gain or abdominal cavity fat storage.
+Furthermore, studies, such as this one, show no link between moderate wine consumption and weight gain or increasing body fat.

 But if the only health metric you’re concerned with is grams of net carbs, some wines may be ok for low-carb diets.

 Not all wines are created equally, of course.
 Some wines have a higher alcohol content.

 Low Carb Wine: More Calories But Less Sugar

 If you’re counting calories, choose a lower alcohol-by-volume content.
 This is because wines with high alcohol content are typically higher in calories.

 However, if you’re not counting calories, and only carbs, you get to enjoy a better buzz.
 Red wine with higher alcohol content has less residual sugar.